-The decade has arrived with some turbulence, and a lot of specialists like to use this transition to make predictions for what is to come.
-The consulting firm Gartner is one of them, and it pointed out the top ten technological trends for the 2020s – which will lead to disruption and create the biggest opportunities in the market for the next five or ten years.
+This decade has arrived with some turbulence, which means it’s the perfect opportunity to take part in the time-honored tradition of wild speculation about what the future holds.
+The consulting firm Gartner is a specialist in this field, and it has pinpointed the top ten technological trends for the 2020s – which will lead to disruption and create the biggest opportunities in the market for the next five to ten years.

-Among the criteria used by Gartner to define what is a strategic technology trend are: the high-impact transformation potential and the forecast for accelerated growth, with a high degree of volatility, for the next five years.
-See below the 10 tech trends for the 2020s.
+Among the criteria used by Gartner to define what is a strategic technology trend: the high-impact transformation potential and the forecast for accelerated growth, with a high degree of volatility, for the next five years.
+Now peer into the crystal ball as we spoil all the surprises.

 Understanding how automation methods are related and how they might be combined to simplify work at every step is the focus of hyper automation.
-According to Gartner, most companies are already looking at all the operations they can automate as a result of the automated robotic processes, often known as RPA.
+According to Gartner, most companies are already looking at all the operations they can transition to automated robotic processes, often known as RPA.
+It’s a safe bet predictions for the future will always involve robots, and this is no exception.

 The democratization of technological knowledge is nothing more than providing access to technical knowledge in a simplified way, without people needing to undergo extensive or expensive training.